Choco31415/JavaMediawikiBot/README.md

 bot.interruptedConnectionWait = 5;
 ```

+The values listed above are the default values.

 ### GUI

 JavaMediawikiBot comes with a optional, built in GUI.
-To enable it, run the following command:
+To display it, run the following command:

 ```
-bot.createGUI(); # TODO Update
+bot.displayGUI(); # TODO Update
 ```

-The GUI will look like below:
+A screenshot of the GUI is below.

 [] #TODO Add image.